 Trade the rumor – sell the news

-This is an old saying in the stock-trading scene, which also should be followed in the cryptocurrency-trading-world!
-We are going to post our latest trades, suggestions and technical analysis on our blog, but you should not limit yourself only to us.
-Other sources are twitter hashtags for the crypto-coin and crypto-forums like reddit for example.
+This is an old saying in the stock-trading scene, which is also valid in the cryptocurrency-trading-world!
+We are going to post our latest trades, suggestions and technical analysis on our Bitcoin blog, but you should not limit yourself only to us.
+Other sources are twitter hashtags for the given coin and crypto-forums like reddit for example.

-There is lot’s of value created by ‘pump- & dumpers’ so watch out!
-Always set a goal, which you want to achieve, for example 25%.
+There is lots of value created by ‘pump- & dumpers’ so watch out!
+Always set a goal, which you want to achieve, e.g. 2% or 35 USD per day.
 If you don’t check you exchanges daily, then the best thing you could probably do is add a limit order.
-A limit order is executed, when a limit price is reached.
-For example, if you buy a dogecoin for 0.05 BTC.
-You can make a limit order for 0.075 BTC.
-This means, when the dogecoin gets a value higher than 0.075 BTC, your order will instantly be executed.
-This makes sure, that you dont pass out on the moment – it can always fall back to 0.05 before you can see the trade opportunity.
+A limit order is executed, when a specific price is reached.
+For example, if you buy Ether for 0.05 BTC.
+You can make a limit sell order for 0.075 BTC.
+This means that you will automatically sell your Ether when the value is higher than 0.075 BTC.
+This assures, that you don’t miss any big price movements- it can always fall back to 0.05 before you can see the profit opportunity.

 Golden cryptocurrency trading rules